Polska / mazowieckie

 Płock – a city with county rights in central Poland, in the Mazovian Province.
 It lies 109 km northwest of Warsaw, by the Vistula River.

-The date of the arrival of the first Jews in Płock still remains unknown.
-Information about their existence in the town is mentioned in 1237 in the document of the Płock Bishop Piotr I Półkozica which confirmed the incorporation of a new town in Płock: “The borders of the town have to run from the burial mounds, which are situated at the road leading to Czerwińsk, up to the well at the Wojsław Church and the other well, the Jewish one”.
-We can infer from the text that a Jewish district existed already in that period and by the same token it was among the oldest Jewish districts in Poland.
-Set up in medieval times, the Jewish district survived almost unchanged, taking into consideration its borders, until the 19th century.
+It remains unknown when the first Jews arrived in Płock.
+They are mentioned in a document issued in 1237 by the bishop of Płock Piotr I Półkozic, which confirmed the location of a new town in Płock: “The borders of the town shall run from the burial mounds, which are situated at the road leading to Czerwińsk, up to the well at the Wojsław Church and the other well, the Jewish one”.
+It can be inferred from the text that a Jewish district had already existed at that time and, by the same token, it was one of the oldest Jewish districts in Poland.
+Set up in medieval times, it survived within almost unchanged borders until the 20th century.
 Just like the synagogue and the school, it was situated in the Old Town area near the town walls, north-east of the Old Square on both sides of Żydowska Street.
-Between the Jewish district and the town walls there was an empty lot.
+Between the Jewish district and the town walls there was an empty parcel.

 The Płock’s origin dates back to the 9th and 10th centuries when a pagan center was located here on Tumska Mountain.
 A prince‘s fortification and an early-medieval settlement were established here in the 10th century.
 The Płock‘s fortified location on a high Vistuala’s bank and at the junction of shipping (on the Vistula) and land routes were an invaluable asset to the political, trade and strategic position of the town.